#Maintenance

 USB - Universal Serial Bus

 FAT32 - File Allocation Table 32.
-Is used for organizing and managing files on storage devices like hard drives, USB flash drives, and memory cards.
+Is used for organising and managing files on storage devices like hard drives, USB flash drives, and memory cards.

 GUI - Graphical User Interface.